 Our journalism and media team includes award-winning journalists and documentary makers who continue to work as practitioners.
 Our public relations team brings decades of professional experience to the classroom.

-Dr Kevin Brianton (Lecturer, Public Relations and Head of Department) has more than 30 years' experience in market research, journalism and public relations.
+Dr Kevin Brianton (Senior Lecturer, Public Relations and Head of Department) has more than 30 years' experience in market research, journalism and public relations.
 He worked as both a consultant and as a manager in government and private industry.
 He coordinates the Master of Communication (Public Relations) degree.

 Professor Lawrie Zion worked as a journalist and broadcaster for two decades before joining La Trobe in 2006.
 He heads the ARC-funded New Beats project, a five-year study investigating the aftermath of journalism redundancies in Australia.
 His book The Weather Obsession, was published by Melbourne University Press in 2017.
 He is coordinator of the Bachelor of Media and Communication and Director of the Transforming Human Societies Research Focus Area.

 Dr Nasya Bahfen (Senior Lecturer, Journalism) coordinates the Master of Communication (Journalism Innovation) degree, teaches undergraduate journalism subjects, and supervises research students.
 Nasya is the Department's research coordinator, responsible for all higher degree research students and for coordinating research opportunities and initiatives.
 Prior to teaching Nasya was a journalist and producer for ABC Radio Australia, ABC Radio National, and SBS in radio and online, and she is an AFL Multicultural Community ambassador.